rkotze/rkotze.github.io/_drafts/2019-10-10-azure-pipeline-vs-code-extension.md

 ### Setup a build and test

-This section is about building the extension, running automated tests and creating a `.vsix` package, known as an artifact in build pipelines.
-We will this artifact later in the deployment stage.
+This section is about building the extension, running automated tests and creating a `.vsix` package, known as an 'artifact' in build pipelines.
+We will use this artifact later in the deployment stage.
 The artifact file name contains the version number from the `package.json`.

 Let's get started: